 Take the pan off the heat.

-Serve leftover ham and rice with some chopped spring onions as garnish.
+Serve ham fried rice with some chopped spring onions as garnish.

 - If you are using frozen peas, use them directly from the freezer.